AntreasAntoniou/FewShotContinualLearningDataProvider/README.md

-# Data Provider for Benchmarks for Continual Few-Shot Learning in Pytorch
+# Data Provider (version 0.1) for Benchmarks for Continual Few-Shot Learning in Pytorch
 The original code for the data providers and the datasets of the paper ["Benchmarks for Continual Few-Shot Learning"]().

+This repo is consistent with the specifications listed in version 0.1 of the CFSL specs document found in.

 ## Introduction